gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 [] why do particles tend to have velocity almost mostly in the z-direction?
 [] parameterization processing / case study report for relative box size, particle interaction radii and magnitude, temperature, temporal resolution ?
-[] allow user specification of what properties are to be logged
+[] allow user specification of what properties are to be logged [] improve update_mortoncode2! to dump all of the bits from a grid value into the morton code at once, if it is possible? there should be some sort of way without iteration to point to every third value, and then just 'or' dump it into inbit, and then just 'or' dump these right into the morton code.
+Should be abble to get rid of the m loop and only loop for each dimension.
+[] consider working the morton code to go directly from integer coordsinates to lexico sorting, as sucggested on the4 Z-order curve wiki

 ### Version 0.01